thesomewhatyou/TOSCR-project/docs/index.md

 ## Restrictions & Licensing
-This modpack is protected under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
-View their restrictions.
+This modpack is protected under the [CC BY-NC-SA 4.0 license.](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) Click to review.

 ## Project Statement
 This project will be **entirely free, forever.** You heard me right!
 No donations shall be taken.
 My only revenue will be Modrinth giving me the bag.
 Ko-Fi might be coming.